Welcome to the Isle of Cumbrae, and its only town of Millport.

 Located on the West Coast of Scotland, less than one hour by train from Glasgow and two from Edinburgh, Cumbrae is a perfect day trip for local and international visitors alike, with a brief 8-minute ferry ride from the mainland town of Largs.
 And you don’t even need a car.
 In fact, cycling is officially Millport’s national sport!
 Being just over 10 miles around, and relatively flat, Millport is the perfect place to rent a bike and enjoy a wee cycle round the island.

-Surrounded by an ever-changing sea and magnificent views of the surrounding islands, Millport embodies the typical small Scottish island community, with an historic Victorian town centre dotted with a range of shops and pubs, encircling a charming harbour.
+Surrounded by an ever-changing sea and magnificent views of the surrounding islands of Bute and Arran, Millport embodies the typical small Scottish island community, with an historic Victorian town centre dotted with a range of shops and pubs, encircling a charming harbour.
 In its heyday in the 1950’s and 60’s, Millport was a favourite family holiday destination “doon the watter” and pictures taken during that time show a thriving town, with thousands of summer visitors enjoying a paddle on one of Cumbrae’s many beaches, strolling along the promenade and participating in a wide range of organised activities and attractions.